BostonUniversitySeniorDesign/FabioAmado_LinglongLe_Miniproject/Report.md

 #### Discussion and Explanation of Data
 The data above contains the bluetooth scan results from 9 thirty seconds scans and one 5 minute scan.
 The rasberry pi read the bluetooth devices in its proximity and compiled the data showing the u as the IP address and the n as the device name.
 Looking at data it can be seen that the pedestrian foottraffic wasn't as much as the wifi scan since the number of data received was less significant than the data results.
 As the results show using the wifi scan would be a better option than the bluetooth scan as you can read more devices such as modern automobiles and fixed beacons such as TVs, speakers, and modern automobiles.

+## Difficulties Experienced:
+The main difficulties experienced were in the initial setup and startup of the Raspberry Pi.
+For the Raspberry Pi to properly display to the HDM monitor, it had to have the connections to the HDMI port, mousepad, and keyboard before power was supplied.
+Additionally, the Raspberry Pi had troubles with connecting to the BU campus Wifi.
+To solve this, a mobile hotspot was used instead to connect to the internet so that the scans could proceed.